burtonsamograd/anser/README.md

 The following contain more complex examples of the system:

-tests.cpp	: basic tests for computational networks.
+tests.cpp	: basic tests for computational networks, including the djb2 hash function

 sha256.cpp	: a (mostly) unmodified sha256 implemementation and test;
  		  changes were made to variable types to allow for the use of anser.